zhijie-group/LOVECon/README.md

 | A girl -> A girl, disney style |

 https://github.com/zhijie-group/LOVECon/assets/82353245/31032ece-5497-4273-b74b-477bf4d831a2

+If you need to edit a long video, you just need to modify the **N_sample_frame** parameter in the config file (eg. 128).
+You can also make modification to the fusion hyperparameter to trade off between fidelity and the editing so that you can get the results you desire.
 ## 👇 Todo
 ■ Add shape editing to our pipeline.

 ## 👇 Acknowledgment
 This repository borrows heavily from [FateZero](https://github.com/ChenyangQiQi/FateZero).
 Thanks to the authors for sharing their codes.

+## 👇 Citation
+Please cite our paper if you find our work useful and use it in your work.
+'''
+@article{liao2023lovecon,
+  title={LOVECon: Text-driven Training-Free Long Video Editing with ControlNet}, author={Liao, Zhenyi and Deng, Zhijie}, journal={arXiv preprint arXiv:2310.09711}, year={2023}
+}
+'''